Aerobatics!

 NC288 dataplate

-The dataplate is a legal requirement and must stay affixed to the aircraft for its life.
 NC288W was transferred to the Detroit Aircraft Corporation in 1930.
 It was the third metal (duraluminum) fuselage Vega, flown as a demonstrator by Detroit Aircraft.
-It arrived at Tucson piloted by Vance Breese on 2/27/1931.
-Breese at the time was assistant to the president of the company, supervising design and engineering and sales.
+It arrived at Tucson piloted by Vance Breese on February 27, 1931.
+Breese at the time was assistant to the president of the company, supervising design, engineering and sales.

 Later in 1931 it was under lease to Pittsburgh Airways, Inc., Pittsburgh, PA.
 It was repossessed by Detroit Aircraft on November 13, 1931, then sold on March 29, 1932 to Transcontinental & Western Air, Inc., Kansas City, MO.
 It was identified with "TWA #254" painted on its fuselage, and flew on TWA routes during 1932-33.